-Travelling by motorhome is the perfect choice if you want to explore at your own pace, staying overnight at sites where the nearest hotel is literally miles away.
+Travelling by motorhome is the perfect choice if you want to explore at your own pace, staying overnight in incredible parks, at sites where the nearest hotel is literally miles away.
 A motorhome is also very good value for money, particularly for families or a group of friends.
-Each motorhome is fully equipped and designed to provide the optimum in comfort and practicality.
+Each motorhome is fully equipped and designed to provide optimum comfort and practicality.

 Hiring a motorhome to see America truly is an exceptional experience.
 The great outdoors is just waiting to be explored.
 Wake up to the sound of birds and a view of a vast mountain range.
 Step outside and take a deep breath of mountain or sea air.
 Relax and eat breakfast in the sunshine.
 Then head out to your chosen destination for a full day of fun.
 There is never any rush…and it doesn’t get better than that.